cloudflare/cloudflare-docs/content/dns/zone-setups/partial-setup/convert-partial-to-secondary.md

 ## 3. Configure the zone transfers

-{{<Aside type="note" header="If you are also changing your primary provider">}}
-If you are also migrating to a new primary DNS provider, import the same zone file you prepared in [Step 1](#1-prepare-a-zone-file) onto your new primary zone.
-Make sure there are no records that still refer `cdn.cloudflare.net`.
-Otherwise, HTTP traffic for these hostnames will break.
+1. Remove all references to `cdn.cloudflare.net` from your primary DNS provider.
+You can do this by importing the same zone file you prepared in [Step 1](#1-prepare-a-zone-file) onto your primary zone.

+{{<Aside type="warning">}}
+If you keep any DNS records that still refer `cdn.cloudflare.net`, HTTP traffic for the respective hostnames will break.
 {{</Aside>}}

-1. Enable outgoing zone transfers at your primary provider and create a peer DNS server on your Cloudflare account.
+2. Enable outgoing zone transfers at your primary provider and create a peer DNS server on your Cloudflare account.

 {{<render file="_create-peer-server.md">}}

-2. Link your Cloudflare zone to the peer DNS server you just created.
+3. Link your Cloudflare zone to the peer DNS server you just created.

 {{<tabs labels="Dashboard | API">}}
 {{<tab label="dashboard" no-code="true">}}